1985 Charlie Cunningham Indian Vintage Mountain Bike

 Charlie Cunningham Applied Technology offered 3 different styles of frames.
-The Cunningham RACER is as its name suggests, was a mountain bike for racing that excels on narrow single track trails and climbing.
-The INDIAN frame was designed to be more 'user friendly', a practical bike ideal for offroad touring.
+The Cunningham RACER as its name suggests, was a mountain bike for racing that excels on narrow single-track trails and climbing.
+The INDIAN frame was designed to be more 'user friendly', a practical bike ideal for off-road touring.
 And then there was the LITTLE PEOPLES BIKE which was designed to suit shorter riders.

 “The Indian.
 Named with regard to the Native Americans who lived in the USA before us, and whose respect for and attunement to the land is a model for contemporary lovers of the wilderness.”

 If you can, please donate a few bucks to Charlie Cunningham who sustained several serious injuries whilst riding his bike.
 You can do so on his Charlie Cunningham Medical/Rehab gofundme page (opens in a new tab).